chrishawnm/Census-Housing-Unit-Data/README.md

 Steps to take to run script:
 Download both files (py and text file)

-pip install the following modules if they aren't already on your machine requests ast pandas as pd matplotlib.pyplot seaborn
+pip install the following modules if they aren't already on your machine: requests, ast, pandas as pd, matplotlib.pyplot, seaborn, and
  *geopy

 Obtain an API Key from from the Census Bureau, can read steps here: 'https://towardsdatascience.com/getting-census-data-in-5-easy-steps-a08eeb63995d'